xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-001.md

 canvas.destroy();
 ```

-The use of render loops is very common in rendering engines such as [Rendering the scene] in Three.js.
+The use of render loops is very common in rendering engines such as [Rendering the scene] in Three.js and [Basic draw loop] in CanvasKit.
 See [Performant Game Loops in JavaScript] for more information on why `requestAnimationFrame` is used instead of `setTimeout`.

 It looks like a very simple interface definition, but let's not rush to implement it yet, because there is an asynchronous initialization problem here.